xforce/anno1800-mod-loader/README.md

 No file size limit.
 No more repacking.
 Less likely to break after updates (in general a mod should continue to work after every update, YMMV).

-Change the Games Files using XPath, this makes it easy and possible to only have the changes in a mod that you absolutely need instead of handling megabytes of XML files.
+This Changes the Games XML Files using XPath, this makes it easy and possible to only have the changes in a mod that you absolutely need instead of handling megabytes of XML files.

 # Installation